Before strike action

 You might like to include links to further information about the disputes in your out-of-office messages, or direct any students you work with to alternative sources of support.

-Instructions to mitigate strike action
+If you’re asked to mitigate strike action

-We are aware that some members have been instructed to take steps to mitigate strike action in advance, either in their roles as line managers, as GTAs being asked to conduct teaching, or professional services colleagues being asked to develop plans to work around striking colleagues and/or yourselves.
+Members may be instructed to take steps to mitigate strike action in advance, either in their roles as line managers, as GTAs being asked to conduct teaching, or professional services colleagues being asked to develop plans to work around striking colleagues and/or yourselves.

 We are under no legal obligation to inform anyone of whether we are taking strike action, before said action occurs.
 This means that none of us can or should assume anything about our colleagues’ participation, and thus we should not be acting to mitigate our own strike action in advance.